Fill the basket of knowledge

 The Head of College and Deputy Head of College monitor the academic performance of College members throughout the year, and find additional support where it may be needed.
 The Deputy Head of College is always available to listen, and direct you to support available, including information which can be found via the links at the end of this page.
 If you have concerns about your academic pathway, make an appointment to see the Deputy Head.

 During the early part of each Semester, Course Advisers and Liasion Officers will visit the college to help residents who want to make changes to their course.
-Rest assured that many residents make changes to their course, and there is support available through contacting AskOtago between 7.00am-11.00pm daily on 0800 808098.
+Rest assured that many residents make changes to their course, and there is support available through contacting AskOtago between 7:00am – 9:00pm (Monday to Friday) and 8:30am – 6:00pm (Saturday and Sunday) on 0800 808098.

 If residents have special learning needs or disabilities, college staff can refer to the many support services available.
-Including Disability Support and Information, the Examinations team for special examination arrangements, the Peer Assisted Study Skills team, or Student Learning Development.
+These include Disability Support and Information, the Examinations team for special examination arrangements, the Peer Assisted Study Skills team, and Student Development.

 All bedrooms are wired and have wifi internet access.
 Once residents are registered with the University of Otago they will be able to use their devices within the College, this allows students access through the University of Otago to the internet.